First-year Orientation

 - 9 - 10 a.m.: Check-in.

-- 10 a.m. - 12 p.m.: Student sessions covering topics such as your transition to VCU, the first-year experience, your well-being and resources.
+- 10 a.m. - 12 p.m.: Student sessions covering topics such as your transition to VCU, the first-year experience, student's rights and responsibilities, and staying safe on campus.
 You’ll also spend time in small groups led by your Orientation Leader (OL) with other students in your college/school.

 - 12 - 2 p.m.: Lunch at Market810.

-- 2 - 4:30 p.m.: Student sessions including academic success, connecting with your college/school, student safety, and information sessions to learn about various VCU offices and programs that interest you.
+- 2 - 4:30 p.m.: Student sessions including academic success, connecting with your college/school, student involvement and well-being workshops, and information sessions to learn about various VCU offices and programs that interest you.

 Session topics and times may vary.
 A final schedule will be available closer to your scheduled Orientation.